-- By default, the web layer is saved to My Content.
-To save the web layer to a folder in My Content, type the folder name or browse to an existing folder.
+- By default, the web layer is saved to your root folder in My Content.
+To save the web layer to a different folder in My Content, type the folder name or browse to an existing folder.

 - Everyone—This option makes your content public.
 This means anyone can access and see it.

 - My Organization—This option shares the layers with all authenticated users in the organization.

 - Groups—You can share your content with groups to which you belong.
 All members of the groups you specify will have access to the layers.

 This is not required when sharing datasets with attribute rules but is required if you want the feature layer to participate in validation workflows.

-Review the Validation capability section above for more information on the prerequisites and analyzers for using this capability.
+Review the Validation capability section above for more information about the prerequisites and analyzers for using this capability.

 - Optionally, click the Content tab to view the new web layer or layers and all associated components.